 A student can be dismissed for reasons other than poor grades.
 Extenuating circumstances can cause collegiate deans’ offices to place or continue a student on probation.
 If the dean’s office elects to continue a student on probation for additional semesters, the dean’s office has the option of dismissing the student at the end of any subsequent regular semester that the student continues to be on probation.
 No student can continue on probation for more than four consecutive semesters.

 A student dismissed for academic reasons cannot under normal circumstances be readmitted to the University of Tulsa until one calendar year has elapsed since the last term in which the student was registered.
-Students pursuing readmission apply through the Registrar’s Office; the Registrar’s Office consults with the collegiate dean involved in the dismissal for decisions regarding readmission.
+Students pursuing readmission apply through the Office of the Registrar; the Office of the Registrar consults with the collegiate dean involved in the dismissal for decisions regarding readmission.
 Students dismissed for academic misconduct are not eligible for readmission.

 Undergraduate students that have not maintained continuous enrollment and seek to return as an undergraduate degree-seeking student must apply for readmission to The University of Tulsa.